Drug Charge Defense Lawyer

 Defense Strategies We Use to Help Your Case

 When you are faced with drug charges, it’s important to do everything possible to avoid a conviction.
-Depending on the circumstances, there are several approaches we can take, including showing:
+Depending on the circumstances, there are several approaches we can take:

-• Lack of evidence that you were aware of the drugs or that authorities violated your rights during their search of your property for evidence.
+- Confirm the lack of evidence that you were aware of the drugs, or that authorities violated your rights during their search of your property for evidence.
 We can ask the court to throw out any evidence that was gathered during an illegal search.

-• You qualify for Virginia’s First Offender Program.
+- You qualify for Virginia’s First Offender Program.
 This program (called a “251 program”) is to rehabilitate rather than punish first-time drug offenders.
 You must have permission from the judge and will be given a probation period.
-If you are successful, you can still have the case dism

-• You are able to have your case moved to a specific drug court that deals exclusively with drug-related cases and focuses on recovery.
-You will have to plead guilty and make regular court appearances.
+- Conversion: You may be able to have your case moved to a specific drug court.
+These officials deal exclusively with drug-related cases and the process focuses on recovery.
+You will have to plead guilty and make regular court appearances if you end up going this route.

 Lawyer for Drug Charges Answers Questions and Addresses Concerns

-Being faced with drug charges is a frightening experience, as consequences are potentially severe.
+Being faced with drug charges is a frightening experience, as the consequences can potentially be severe.
 It’s natural to have concerns and wonder just what you are up against.
 Here are some answers to questions Cody Villalon is often asked:

 This depends on the circumstances of your arrest.
 To advise you we would need to understand the entire case and your individual needs.
-Before you agree to a plea deal, we would explain everything involved and tell you whether it was a good idea.
+Before you agree to a plea deal, Cody will explain everything involved and tell you whether it was a good idea.

 Not every case will get dropped but we will always pursue this option first if available.
 You may be able to argue that the court should entirely drop your case.
 Sometimes the Commonwealth will agree to this if they agree a mistake was made or if they can’t prove the charges.
 Other times it needs to be argued in court.
 For example, this can happen if you were arrested without probable cause and the evidence against you becomes inadmissible.
 Alternatively, it could potentially result at the end of a trial or after agreed rehabilitation.